docker/docs/user-management/create-and-manage-teams.md

 # Create and manage teams

-You can extend the user's default permissions by granting them fine-grain permissions over containers.
+You can extend the user's default permissions by granting them fine-grain permissions over resources.
 You do this by adding the user to a team.
-A team defines the permissions users have for containers that have the label `com.docker.ucp.access.label` applied to them.
+A team defines the permissions users have for resources that have the label `com.docker.ucp.access.label` applied to them.

 To create a new team, go to the **UCP web UI**, and navigate to the